Forethoughts/forethoughts-datastudio/docs/index.rst

 ==================================

-Open data studio is a fully managed computing service on Staroid_ cloud, built with open source d
+Open data studio is a fully managed computing service on Staroid_ cloud, built with open source development model.

+That means you can enjoy all the benefits of s